Skip to content

 Commit

 Don't forget to create a README.md, LICENSE, and later on a CITATION.cff.
-You may want to add poetry.lock to .gitignore.
-You should be good to go!
 A fresh Entangled/MkDocs project should have the following files:

 .